 Below are key drivers of McDonald's value that present opportunities for upside or downside to the current Trefis price estimate:

 Franchisee Rent & Fees

 - Average Spend per Customer Visit at McDonald's Franchised Restaurant: Historically, the Average Spend per Customer (ASC) has increased at a rate of 3-4% per year.
-In 2013, it was $3.42 and going forward we expect it to increase to $3.7 by end of 2020.
+In 2013, it was $3.34 and going forward we expect it to increase to $3.36 by end of 2021.
 However, McDonald's has been pushing hard to improve its brand image by refurbishing restaurants and introducing free Wi-Fi.
-The company is also extending its McCafe brand (which report higher revenues on an average) to more and more restaurants.
-Should the ASC increase to $4.5 by the end of 2020, we could see a 15% upside to the Trefis price estimates.
+The company is also extending its McCafe brand (which report higher revenues on average) to more and more restaurants.
+Should the figure increase to $4.00 by the end of 2021, we could see a 17% upside to the Trefis price estimates.
 At the same time, McDonald's is opening new outlets mostly in developing countries, which usually witness a lower ASC, primarily due to purchasing power disparity.
-There could be a 10% downside if the ASC fails to rise from the current levels.
+There could be a 10% downside if the ASC drops to $3.00 by the end of our forecast period.

 McDonald's owns and franchises its restaurants all over the world.
-By the end of 2013, the company had 35,429 restaurants in 120 countries, of which 28,691 were operated by franchisees and 6,738 were operated by the company.
+As of March 31, 2015, the company had 36,290 restaurants in 119 countries, of which 29,556 were operated by franchisees and 6,734 were operated by the company.

 McDonald’s essentially offers a uniform menu, though with minor variations to suit the local taste.
 A typical McDonald’s menu includes burgers, sandwiches, salads, snacks, breakfast sandwiches (McMuffins), beverages (soft drinks, coffee, milk shakes, juices), and desserts (ice cream, pies, smoothies).